Many readers have questions about my online courses: Solving Your Adult ADHD Puzzle. I have answers.

 Many couples benefit by taking the course at the same time — separately or together.

-But here’s an important truth you won’t hear elsewhere: Sometimes one of you has to take the plunge first.
+But here’s an important truth you won’t hear elsewhere: One of you might need to take the plunge first.

 Taking the course first also gives you time to “process” the information—and emotions.
 After the dust settles, then you can approach your partner or other loved one with a calmer mind—and your ducks in a row!

-Please know: Your partner need not participate at all—need not even acknowledge ADHD (yours or theirs!)—for the training to help YOU.
+Please know: Your partner or other loved one need not participate at all—need not even acknowledge ADHD (yours or theirs!)—for the training to help YOU.

-It’s common to find, though, as you start standing on more solid ground, that it subtly brings your partner around.
+Here, though, is a common phenomenon: As you start standing on more solid ground, that starts to subtly bring your partner around.
 As often happens, their “denial” wasn’t the brick wall you always believed it was.
-It was more like tissue paper—waiting for clarity, compassion, and confidence to blow it aside.
+It was more like tissue paper—waiting for clarity, compassion, and confidence to blow it out of the way.

 So, please oh please don’t delay, thinking you first need to get your partner to agree on the front end.
 That is a guaranteed losing strategy.